Cerebro-Research-Suite/Cerebro/README.md

 # Cerebro
+Cerebro is a markdown-based research document editor designed for researchers and professionals.
+It offers seamless LaTeX integration for advanced mathematical expressions and document formatting, making it a perfect tool for academic and technical writing.
+With efficient organization features and support for code integration, Cerebro helps users write, organize, and manage their research documents effectively.
 ## Key Features:
 - **Markdown Support**: Easy-to-use markdown editor for seamless document formatting.
 - **Latex Support**: Full support for Latex to write complex mathematical equations and structures.